Zerithe/CSARCH2-Project-32-IEEE-Decimal-Converter/README.md

   Open the terminal and input the command, "pip install pytest" and then "pytest test_decimal_ieee.py"

 ### Parameters:
-  - 'value' (float): The floating-point number to be converted.
+- <decimal_input>: The floating-point number to be converted.
+- <exponent_input>: The exponent to adjust the scale of the decimal number.
-  - 'rounding_method' (str, optional): The method used for rounding the significand.
-Options are 'nearest', 'truncate', 'down', and 'up'.
-Default is 'nearest'.
+- <rounding_method>: The rounding method to apply.
+Options are 'nearest', 'truncate', 'down', 'up', 'nearestzero', 'nearesteven'.

 ### Returns:
+The script will output a JSON object with the following fields:
+- sign_bit: The sign bit of the IEEE 754 Decimal32 representation.
+- combination_bit: The combination field of the IEEE 754 Decimal32 representation.
+- exponent_bit: The exponent field of the IEEE 754 Decimal32 representation.
+- first_significand_bit: The first half of the significand in binary.
+- second_significand_bit: The second half of the significand in binary.
+- significand_bit: The full significand in binary.
+- binary_output: The complete binary representation of the Decimal32 formatted number.
-  - tuple: A tuple containing the binary string representation and the hexadecimal string representation of the IEEE 754 Decimal32 format.
+- hex_output: The hexadecimal representation of the Decimal32 formatted number.

 ### Special Cases:
 1. NaN (Not a Number):